AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 "A tag in Git is a reference to a specific point in Git history, often used to mark release points (like version 1.0 or 2.0).
 Tags are similar to branches but unlike branches, tags do not change or move.
 They are typically used for marking important commits, like stable releases or milestones in your project.
 Tags can be lightweight (just a reference to a commit) or annotated (which includes metadata like the tagger’s name, date, and a message)."

 ---

-Here are your answers to the next set of Git-related questions:

----